wangkevin02/SASLM/README.md

 </div>

+This is the official repository for the paper: **"Bridging 'What It Thinks' and 'How It Speaks': Self-Aware Speech Language Models for Expressive Speech Generation"**

 > 🚧 **This repository is under construction.
-Code and data will be released soon.
-Please star ⭐ to stay updated.**
+Code and data will be released soon.**

 ---